[trɒfɪk], from Greek τροφικός,

 Trophic Verses is an artistic exploration into the life and phenomena in and around of Earth's body of soil.
 The project spans a period of nearly four years and has commenced in summer 2018.
 Each year the project manifests in different kinds of artistic and curatorial practices, and launches new collaborations with other art, research and environmental initiatives.

-The project journal tracks the process and presents documentation of the outcomes as they are available.
+The project Journal tracks the process and presents documentation of the outcomes as they are available.
+Further information on published works can be found through the main menu.

 Parent Matter installation publicized